grafana/k6-chaos/README.md

         - duration: sets the duration of the stress attack.
 E.g. '5m'

 `clean`: clean jobs started by the attack (if auto_cleanup was set to false)

+## Pod Disruption

+The `PodAttack` class allows disruption a Pod

+Methods:

+`constructor`: creates an attack for a pod

+    Parameters:
+      client: k8s client from xk6-kubernetes
+      pod: name
+      namespace:
+      options: options

+`startDelayAttack`:

+    Parameters:
+      options: controls the delay attack
+        - delay: average delay in network packages (in milliseconds)
+        - variation: variation in the delay (in milliseconds)
+        - duration: duration of the disruption